 It’s amazing when you realize just how many common things we throw away every single day that can benefit us.
 As I become more aware of my impact, I have come across some disturbing statistics.
 Although it’s no secret that American households have become a major place for consumption and waste.

 If you think tossing something into the recycle bin is helping, just think about this.
 Out of the 267 million tons of trash, we made as Americans in 2017 we only recycled 67 million tons of it and we composted only 27 million tons of it.
 So basically over half of all our waste was and is placed in a landfill.

 Some time ago, I began composting.
 If you have ever wondered how to do this, you can find a step-by-step How to Make Compost you may find helpful.
 For smaller spaces, this Bokashi Composting is a great alternative.
 But compost aside, it got me thinking, what can be done as individuals?
 Surely there must be something we can do and the good news is, there is!
 We can reduce waste with these simple tips I have for you today.

-Now we have an orange tree in our yard but its a common fruit that most people purchase so even if you don’t have a tree this is a tip for you.
-In a jar of any sort (which will be another tip, later on that) you simply feel it up with orange peels.
-So instead of peeling the orange and throwing it away, you can place the jar by your sink and fill as you eat the oranges.
+Now we have an orange tree in our yard but it’s a common fruit that most people purchase so even if you don’t have a tree this is a tip for you.
+In a jar of any sort, you simply feel it up with orange peels.
+So instead of peeling the orange and throwing it away, you can place the jar by your sink and fill it as you eat the oranges.